nyu-oop-sp18/class05/README.md

 `trailing` list and make `trailing` empty.
 While this operation is linear in the size of the queue (more precisely the length of the list `trailing`).
 This extra cost can be amortized across the preceding `enqueue` operations.
-Thus, the resulting implementation is linear in both `enqueue` and `dequeue` amortized over all operations performed on the queue throughout a program execution.
+Thus, the resulting implementation is constant time for both `enqueue` and `dequeue`, amortized over all operations performed on the queue throughout a program execution.

 Here is an implementation of this idea: